 However, if you’re having trouble getting your hands on Ginseng or don’t want to use it for some other reason, you can always buy generic 100mg Viagra online or Edegra to deal with the issue of Erectile Dysfunction.

 A 2014 PLoS review suggested that ginseng could be of great value in managing diabetes.
 The research followed a group of patients for 12 weeks and it was observed that ginseng provided significant improvements in the blood sugar levels of these patients.
 Though these are useful developments, more research is required in the area to establish the concrete credibility of ginseng as a possible alternative treatment for diabetes.

 Also Read: Tips To Deal With Diabetes Fatigue

 6. Weight Management

 Food and beverage preparations of ginseng are very common in Korea.
 One such preparation is the ginseng tea which could control weight according to Dr. Bahram Tadayyon.
 Although it must be noted that only tea is not the solution to the problem.
 A balanced diet and physical role also play a crucial role in weight management.
 Ginseng tea can be used as a supplement to control weight.

 7. Increase In Energy

 Ancient Chinese texts mention ginseng as a ‘supertonic.’
-An NCBI trial among 600+ individuals divided them into two groups out of which one were given a placebo and the other were given ginseng.
+An NCBI trial among 600+ individuals divided them into two groups out of which one was given a placebo and the other were given ginseng.
 Compared to the placebo group, the participants of the group that consumed ginseng had a significant increase in energy and reduction in fatigue.